 “I’m not going to sit here and analyse the past.
 It’s not productive.
 Mauricio did a fantastic job, we are very grateful.
 I wish him all the best for the future.
 I’m still in contact with him.

 “My relationship is very good with him.
-It just got to the point where it felt we needed a divorce.”
+It just got to the point where it felt we needed a divorce and hence we hired family lawyers practicing in Lapeer County as it was our best and the most viable option.”